gem5/website/_pages/community/events/bootcamp-2024.md

         - *Student* : Select this option if you are an undergraduate, master's, PhD, or postdoc student.
         - *Professional* : Choose this option otherwise.

         For students, registration covers the entire 5-day event.
 You have the choice to stay in student dorms on campus.
-To secure dorm accommodation, registration must be completed before **May 26th**.
+A few dorm rooms are still available, so students should register and book as soon as possible to guarantee availability.

         Professionals can opt for either a 3-day (Tuesday, Wednesday, Thursday) or 5-day (Monday - Friday) event.
 We recommend the 5-day option for those completely new to gem5; otherwise, the 3-day option may be more suitable.
 If you're unsure, please don't hesitate to reach out to us.